lakshmi0605/Lakshmi-Panguluri/README.md

 Full Stack Developer with background in electronics

 - I'm based in India and currently staying in the United States.
-- My portfolio is under construction
+- Check out my portfolio at [https://lakshmi-panguluri.netlify.app/](https://lakshmi-panguluri.netlify.app/)
 - You can contact me at [laxmipnglri@gmail.com](mailto:laxmipnglri@gmail.com)
 - Enjoys integrating AI in websites using OpenAI APIs.
 - Open to collaborating on volunteering and open-source projects